Hushimx/velorena_backend/docs/implementation-summaries/README.md

 # Implementation Summaries

-This directory contains documentation files that summarize various implementation phases and features of the Velorena project.
+This directory contains documentation files that summarize various implementation phases and features of the Qaads project.

 ## Files Overview